cunarist/rinf/README.md

 **Q**.
 How does concurrency work under the hood?

 **A**.
 On native platforms, Dart runs in a single thread as usual, while Rust utilizes the `tokio` runtime to take advantage of all cores on the computer, allowing async tasks to run efficiently within that runtime.
 This enables better utilization of resources and improved performance.
 On the web, Dart still runs in the main thread, but Rust operates within a single web worker (thread).
-This is a necessary constraint because web workers do not share memory, but it still allows Rust to perform concurrent operations within that one dedicated thread.
+This is a necessary constraint because web workers do not share memory, but it still allows Rust to perform concurrent operations within that one dedicated thread by converting Rust `Future`s into JavaScript `Promise`s.

 # ☕ Support Us